-This circa 1841 house, located at 318 Brunswick Street, with its center gable was for many years owned by Thomas Temple, lumberman, sheriff, president of the Fredericton Branch Railway Company, a member of the Legislative Assembly, and later a senator.
+This house, dating back to around 1841 and situated at 318 Brunswick Street in Fredericton, was long possessed by Thomas Temple.
+He was a notable figure in the community, known for his roles as a lumberman, sheriff, president of the Fredericton Branch Railway Company, member of the Legislative Assembly, and later a senator.

-Temple was one of those responsible for constructing the original St. John River railway bridge between Fredericton and St. Mary’s (Devon) in 1887.
+Thomas Temple was instrumental in the construction of the original St. John River railway bridge, connecting Fredericton and St. Mary’s (Devon) in 1887.

 Exhibiting a Classical Revival porch and other distinctive features, the Thomas Temple house exudes a sense of elegance and sophistication that would have made it stand out amidst the simpler, early 19th-century houses nearby.

 This post has already been read 1926 times!